 Selling a New York City apartment is complicated enough—and it is even trickier when you are doing so while you are renting the place out.
 Whether you've got a townhouse with a separate rental unit or an investment co-op or condo, you will have some additional considerations when selling with a tenant in place.

 For starters, you need to plan how are you going to market the place to buyers.
 You also need to think about the most painless way to set up showings.
-And what are your legal obligation to the tenant?
+And what are your legal obligations to the tenant?
 From the get-go, when you put your place on the market, you'll want to make it clear to buyers what they're getting into.
 For more on what you need to do, read on.

 [Editor's note: A previous version of this post was published in February 2015.
 We are presenting it again with updated information for August 2021.]